aiformankind/lets-stop-wildfires-hackathon-2.0/README.md

 **Note: If you wish to keep your idea/project private, please do not enter this hackathon.**

+## Submission
+Submission due date for this hackathon is Aug 23, 2020 at 11:59 pm Pacific Time.
+For submission, please provide your hackathon Github repo describing your model and how to reproduce the model including the model config file you use to train your model.
+Most importantly, please include the link to your model (frozen inference graph in protocol buffer format).
+Dropbox/Google Drive link works the best for large models.
+We will load your model and benchmark against our best models using unseen test images.

+See instruction of the provided quick start repo https://github.com/aiformankind/wildfire-smoke-detection-camera on how to generate a frozen inference graph in protocol buffer format.

 ## Contact Us
 If you have any questions, please feel free to email us at [ai.for.mankind@gmail.com](ai.for.mankind@gmail.com)